nashville-software-school/bangazon-inc/book-1-orientation/chapters/CLASSES_INTRO.md

 ## Fields

-Much like properties, Fields are use to store values in an object.
+Much like **properties**, **Fields** are use to store values in an object.
 Unlike properties fields are usually private and cannot be accessed outside the object.
-The concept of storing private data that is only accessible inside the object is referred to as "encapsulation".
+The concept of storing private data that is only accessible inside the object is referred to as **encapsulation**.

 ```cs
 public class Box {